getcarina/getcarina.com/_tutorials/create-connect-cluster.md

 On Linux, Mac OS X, or Windows, put the Docker client somewhere on your system's path.

 Run your application in a container.
-Use the right tutorial for your application from the **Tutorials** section.
+Use the right tutorial for your application from the **Tutorials** section of the Dcoumentation page on the Carina website.